 As a Brownie leader in the South Lanarkshire village of Thankerton for four years, Julie tripled the size of her unit from 10 girls to an impressive 30.

-So when she decided to move on once her youngest daughter reached Guide age, lots of parents asked her to stay on in guiding.
+So when she decided to move on once her youngest daughter joined Guides, lots of parents asked her to stay on in guiding.
 This year she teamed up with her sister, Tracey, to set up a new Guide unit in the same village, with funding from Cabinet Office project Youth United – and so far it’s a roaring success.

 “When I left the Brownies last year lots of parents said I should set up a new unit – and I really missed it once I’d left!